Skip to content

 Bar mitzvah trips often involve both sides of the family.
 The kind of coordination this needs — grandparents in a low-floor accessible room, teenage cousins in double-occupancy on a floor where they won't keep the hotel up, the aunt who won't travel without her specific dietary setup — is more operational than most hotel front desks are set up for.
 This is where a concierge saves a trip.

 Small but important: he gets a room he can breathe in.
 Twelve-turning-thirteen is an age when a teenage cousin rooming with him is less fun than his parents think.
-We ask — does he want to share with a sibling, with a cousin, or have a quiet room to himself to practice the layning and sleep before the morning?
+We ask — does he want to share with a sibling, with a cousin, or have a quiet room to himself to practice the laining and sleep before the morning?
 Some boys want the social scene; others need quiet.
 We ask, we don't assume.

-Hotels for a bar mitzvah trip
+Hotels for a Bar Mitzvah Trip

 Yirmiyahu 33 — kosher hotel in Jerusalem